Creating and managing workflows

 Active

-The flow is running.
+The workflow is running.
 What happens:

-• Matching contacts enter the flow
+• Matching contacts enter the workflow

 • Emails send according to step timing